Skip to content

 THE LAW OF ELECTRONICS IS ABSOLUTE AND FINAL!#

-3. The law must prevail and there may be much danger in breaking it, so those who break it must be ridiculed immediately.
+- The law must prevail, and much danger may result from violating it, so those who violate it must be ridiculed immediately.

-7. Electronic law is based on scientific conclusions and approaches.
+- The electronic law is based on scientific findings and methods.'

 Current flow